Why do businesses package their insurance under a commercial combined policy?

-> Deterioration of Stock Insurance
+What is Deterioration of Stock Insurance?

 Deterioration of stock insurance will protect against damage to property, being stock in any cold chamber, by deterioration or putrefaction in consequence of an insured event.
 The insurance will cover the insured value of such property.

-> Loss of Licence Insurance
+What is Loss of Licence Insurance?

 Loss of licence insurance will protect against the licence for the sale of excisable liquors being forfeited, suspended or withdrawn.
-The insurance can provide cover for loss of gross income, depreciation in the value of the premises and reasonable expenses.
+The insurance can provide cover for loss of gross income, depreciation in the value of the premises and expenses.